-The capture of a thermalized neutron from inverse β decay on a Gd nucleus leads the emission of several soft γ 's whose combined energy spectrum peaks about 8 MeV, as shown in Fig. 2.4.
-An energy threshold of about 6 MeV will be employed to select these delayed events, and the efficiency of this criterion may vary between detector modules depending upon the detailed response of the module.
-However, this can be calibrated through the use of radioactive sources (see Chapter 8) and spallation-neutron captures.
-According to our Monte Carlo simulations, a 2% energy uncertainty at 6 MeV results in a 0.5% uncertainty in the neutron detection efficiency.

-We intend to calibrate the detector modules with a precision comparable to that in the KamLAND experiment[11] where the detector gain is routinely monitored with sources (every 2 weeks), and a relative long-term gain drift of $\sim 1\%$ is readily monitored with a precision of 0.05%.
-This should enable us to limit the uncertainty on the neutron detection efficiency to only $\sim 0.013\%$.
+The capture of a thermalized neutron from inverse β decay on a Gd nucleus leads the emission of several soft γ 's whose combined energy spectrum peaks about 8 MeV, as shown in Fig. 3.4.
+An energy threshold of about 6 MeV will be employed to select these delayed events.
+The variation of efficiency of this selection will be monitored via calibration of the detector energy response using radioactive sources (see Chapter 8) and spallation-neutron captures.
+We intend to calibrate the detector modules with a precision comparable to that in the KamLAND experiment[12] where the detector gain is routinely monitored with sources (every 2 weeks), and a relative long-term gain drift of $\sim 1\%$ is readily monitored with a precision of 0.05%.
+According to our Monte Carlo simulations, an energy-scale uncertainty of 0.05% at 6 MeV results in a 0.013% uncertainty in the neutron detection efficiency.